 You can also meet more of the team and read about their achievements over on our Linkedin

-Executive Director, Rural & Regional
+Executive Director, Rural and Regional

 Executive Director, Western Region

-In a career spanning over 30 years, Bruno has worked closely with multiple public sector agencies to deliver public infrastructure for NSW that we can all be proud of as a community.
-Bruno’s client and community focused approach enables him to lead multi-disciplinary teams collaboratively, to deliver the project benefits expected by our stakeholders.
-Joining Health Infrastructure from its beginnings, Bruno has led multiple complex major health facility redevelopments in partnership with LHD stakeholders, and has acquired an in-depth knowledge of our health service requirements, and a focus on fostering and growing a strong team environment.
+Bruno has led multiple complex major health facility redevelopments in partnership with LHD stakeholders, and has acquired an in-depth knowledge of our health service requirements, and a focus on fostering and growing a strong team environment.

 Amongst other academic achievements, Bruno is a graduate of the Sydney University John Grill - Executive Leadership in Major Projects.

-Executive Director, Development & Innovation
+A/Executive Director, Assets, Development & Innovation

 Director, Corporate Services

-Tony has had an extensive career in financial services, treasury management, and investment and capital markets.
+He has had an extensive career in financial services, treasury management, and investment and capital markets.
 His roles have spanned a range of investment banking and treasury operations management to portfolio and risk management roles with major Australian companies, international banks and community not-for-profits.
 In these roles he has led business transformation initiatives that delivered operational efficiencies and tangible cost savings.